 Make sure your paperwork is in order.
 Different states require different paperwork, so it pays off to research your DMV requirements beforehand.

-Title: In some states, the only document needed to sell a car is the title.
+- Title: In some states, the only document needed to sell a car is the title.
 You record some information on it, often including odometer readings, and sign ownership over to the buyer.
 The information required differs by state, and there are instances when you may not have the title in your possession (we’ll cover that later).
-Check out this AAA title transfer information for the requirements for transferring a vehicle’s title of ownership in your state, and then make sure you’ve obtained any additional paperwork from your local motor vehicle department.
+Find out the requirements for transferring a vehicle’s title of ownership in your state, and then make sure you’ve obtained any additional paperwork from your local motor vehicle department.
 (Your local AAA office may have the many of the forms required by your state's DMV or MVD.)

 How do I sell a car with a lien or an outstanding loan?